Ghaleb Nassar Al Bihani

 Ghaleb Nassar Al Bihani (غالب نصار البيهاني) is a citizen of Yemen formerly held in the United States Guantanamo Bay detainment camps, in Cuba.

-The Department of Defense estimate that he was born in 1979, in Tabuk, Saudi Arabia.
+The Department of Defense estimated that he was born in 1979, in Tabuk, Saudi Arabia.

 Multiple media outlets reported that al-Bihani had simply been a cook for the Taliban's 55th Arab Brigade.

 Al-Bihani's habeas corpus petition was the first one to be ruled on by a higher court.

 On May 28, 2014, a Periodic Review Board recommended that al-Bihani should be cleared for release.

 Ghaleb Nassar Al Bihani arrived at Guantanamo on January 17, 2002, and was transferred to Oman with nine other men, on January 16, 2017.

 Official status reviews

 Originally the Bush Presidency asserted that captives apprehended in the "war on terror" were not covered by the Geneva Conventions, and could be held indefinitely, without charge, and without an open and transparent review of the justifications for their detention.

 In 2004 the United States Supreme Court ruled, in Rasul v.
 Bush, that Guantanamo captives were entitled to being informed of the allegations justifying their detention, and were entitled to try to refute them.